nf-core/configs/README.md

 ### Uploading to `nf-core/configs`

 [Fork](https://help.github.com/articles/fork-a-repo/) the `nf-core/configs` repository to your own GitHub account.
 Within the local clone of your fork add the custom config file to the [`conf/`](https://github.com/nf-core/configs/tree/master/conf) directory, and the documentation file to the [`docs/`](https://github.com/nf-core/configs/tree/master/docs) directory.
 You will also need to edit and add your custom profile to the [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) file in the top-level directory of the clone.

+Afterwards, make sure to edit the `.github/main.yml` file and add your profile name to alphabetically sorted `profile:` scope.
+This way, it will be tested automatically using GitHub Actions.

 Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on the `nf-core/configs` GitHub repo with the appropriate information.